-Excellence Audit actions identify ways to continuously improve management of risk in the organisation by referring to examples of excellence in the rail or other sectors.
-Culture The organisation strives to identify best practice in business risk management to inform the audit programme. • Identification of innovative solutions that improve risk management is encouraged in audit reporting and actions.
-Audit and completion of actions arising is understood to be a driver of continuous improvement.
-Peer-to-peer reviews with other comparable organisations are routinely included in the audit approach.
-The audit process provides a high level of assurance across the organisation. • Auditors are competent to make effective challenge and encouraged to identify and deliver findings which drive continuous improvement. • Post-change audits are carried out as part of the verification of change process.
-Culture ole The audit programme includes consideration of new processes and procedures. consideration of new processes and Audit is understood to be an essential part of development of processes and procedures contributing to improvement in Predictable • Audit of processes that have been changed is understood to be an important part of the change process. risk management.Auditors keep their competencies up- Pred • Audit is used by all parties in collaborative activities Individually and jointly. to-date through practice and Continuing Professional Development (CPD) activities. • Audit findings are recognised as important indicators of successful changes.
+Audit actions identify ways to continuously improve management of risk in the organisation by referring to examples of excellence in the rail or other sectors.

+- Identification of innovative solutions that improve risk management is encouraged in audit reporting and actions. - Audit and completion of actions arising is understood to be a driver of continuous improvement. - Auditors are competent to make effective challenge and encouraged to identify and deliver findings which drive continuous improvement. - Post-change audits are carried out as part of the verification of change process. - The audit programme includes consideration of new processes and procedures. - Audit of processes that have been changed is understood to be an important part of the change process. - Audit is used by all parties in collaborative activities Individually and jointly. - Audit findings are recognised as important indicators of successful changes.